Invariant Hochschild cohomology of smooth functions: Hochschild cohomology

 We call the pair $(\HC^\bullet(\As,\N),\delta)$ the \emph{Hochschild complex} of $\As$ with values in $\N$, which is pictured via

 Remember that $\delta^2 = 0$.
 The \emph{Hochschild cohomology} $\HH^\bullet(\As,\N)$ is defined to be the usual graded vector space

 \end{definition}

 \begin{remark} In the case $\N = \As$, where $\As$ is regarded an $\As$-bimodule by algebra multiplication, this space can be given the structure of a super Lie algebra, and the cohomology can be equipped with the structure of a Gerstenhaber algebra.
-While we do not use this fact here, we want to mention that all further results about group actions and invariants will be compatible with the Lie algebra/Gerstenhaber structures, so any time we talk about morphisms, they can be regarded as morphisms in the category of either super Lie algebras or Gerstenhaber algebras. \end{remark}
+While we do not use this fact here, we want to mention that all further results about group actions and invariants will be compatible with the Lie algebra/Gerstenhaber structures, so any time we talk about morphisms, they can be regarded as morphisms in the category of either super Lie algebras or Gerstenhaber algebras.\\ If one is unfamiliar with these structures, the reader may simply consider everything to take place in the category of $\mathbb{K}$-vector spaces. \end{remark}

 In the case $\As = \N = C^\infty(M)$ of smooth functions on a smooth manifold $M$, which is the one we are most interested in, we can apply analytical methods to the Hochschild cochains if we restrict to ``analytically interesting'' cochains.
 Hence, denote by $\HC^\bullet_{\cont}(C^\infty(M))$ the Hochschild complex of continuous cochains with respect to the Fr\'{e}chet to\-po\-lo\-gy on $C^\infty(M)$.
 Accordingly, denote by $\HH^\bullet_\cont(C^\infty(M))$ the corresponding cohomology.